jovaz21/nodepop/README.md

-> RESTful API using NodeJS, Express and Mongoose for 'nonepop' Mobile App
+> RESTful API using NodeJS, Express and Mongoose for 'nodepop' Mobile App

 ## Features

- - **My Feature** - Short explanation
- - **Another one** - And its short explanation
+ - **Users Management** - Only for Registered Users (the API provides a registration service to App users)
+ - **Ads Querying** - Complete listing, searching and filtering interface including pagination capability
+ - **I18N Errors Management** - Error Messages are provided in the requested language (if supported/provided, 'en' otherwise)

 ## Commands